 Area of Expertise

-Dr. Prakarsh Singh is Adjunct Professor of Economics at Plaksha University.
-He is a science leader and senior economist manager at Amazon with work spanning subscription modeling, global talent management and streaming businesses to develop strategic insights in competition, pricing and marketing.
+Dr. Prakarsh Singh is Chair Professor of Economics at Plaksha University.
+He was a science leader and senior economist at Amazon with work spanning subscription modelling, global talent management and streaming businesses to develop strategic insights in competition, pricing and marketing.
 He has hands-on experience building models employing econometrics, machine learning and data science.

-Dr. Singh has close to 12 years of work experience in academia and industry with invited presentations at 80+ leading global academic and policy institutions.
-Within Amazon, Dr. Singh is a recognized Bar Raiser with an experience of leading 150+ tech hiring loops and has led research projects and teams in Prime Benefits and Pricing, Global Talent Management and Prime Video.
-Prior to joining Amazon, he was a professor at Amherst College in Massachusetts, the leading liberal arts college in the US with visiting positions at Swarthmore College, University of Pennsylvania and University of Navarra.
+Dr. Singh has 12+ years of work experience in academia and industry with invited presentations at 80+ leading global academic and policy institutions.
+Within Amazon, Dr. Singh was a recognized Bar Raiser with an experience of leading 150+ tech hiring loops and has led research projects and teams in Prime Science, Global Talent Management and Prime Video.
+Prior to Amazon, he was a professor at Amherst College in Massachusetts, the leading liberal arts college in the US with visiting positions at Swarthmore College, University of Pennsylvania and University of Navarra.
 He completed his Ph.D., Master of Research and Bachelor of Science in Economics from the London School of Economics.